B-UMMI/chewBBACA/README.md

 The `paralogous_counts.tsv` file contains the list of paralogous loci and the number of times those loci matched a CDS that was also similar to other loci in the schema.

 The `paralogous_loci.tsv` file contains the sets of paralogous loci identified per genome (genome identifier, identifiers of the paralogous loci and the coordinates of the CDS that is similar to the group of paralogous loci).

-The `RepeatedLoci.txt` file provides information about homologous loci detection.
-This output is useful to identify loci in the schema that are highly similar and loci that have a high number of CDS hits that are not exact matches or new inferred alleles.

 The `logging_info.txt` contains summary information about the allele calling process.